thinkingmonkey00/app-framework/README.md

 ## Version 2 under development

-Completely rewritten to be more cleaner and support what's coming next - Framework7 2, Framework7-Vue 2, Webpack 3 ...
+Completely rewritten to be more cleaner and support what's coming next - Framework7 2 / Framework7-Vue 2!

 > :warning: Please switch to the [master tree](https://github.com/scriptPilot/app-framework/tree/master) for productive usage!